-One or more interactive elements has been excluded from this version of the text.
-You can view them online here:
+A TED element has been excluded from this version of the text.
+You can view it online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=65

-https://opentextbooks.concordia.ca/ hrmcanadian/?p=65#oembed-1

 Most of us, no matter how much we like our jobs, would not do them without a compensation package.
 When we think of compensation, often we think of only our paycheck, but compensation in terms of HRM is much broader.